Skip to main content

 Vibrantly coral-colored and ruffled, Pinks are native to the tropics as they thrive in warmer temperatures.
 Their scent and flavor are strongly woody, and wonderful when used in a braise or soup.
 Just don’t count on their flamboyant color to stick around — it fades to golden when cooked.

-Easily confused with the Pearl, the Phoenix varies only slightly from its cousin.
-Phoenixes are also slightly smaller and paler than Pearls.
+Easily confused with the Pearl, the Phoenix varies only slightly from its cousin, being smaller and paler.
 Their bodies are slightly thicker as well, helping them stand up to more intense cooking methods.
 These are wonderful when stir-fried.

 Health benefits of oyster mushrooms

-Oyster mushrooms naturally contain a high amount of statins, which reduce high cholesterol levels.
-Recent studies have also shown that oyster mushrooms, incredibly, have an anti-tumor effect on the body due to their polysaccharides.
+Oyster mushrooms naturally contain a high number of statins, which help reduce high cholesterol levels.
+Recent studies have shown oyster mushrooms have an anti-tumor effect on the body due to their polysaccharides.
 A polysaccharide is a complex carbohydrate composed of sugar molecules, thought to stimulate the cancer-fighting abilities in our immune systems.
 If you ask us, those are pretty remarkable health benefits for a little fungus.

 How to store oyster mushrooms